asoftwareworld/ASW-Form-Builder/.github/ISSUE_TEMPLATE/troubleshooting.md

 ---
 name: Troubleshooting
 about: Request for help on an issue you are facing with Form Builder.
-title: help(COMPONENT): TITLE
+title: 'help(COMPONENT): TITLE'
-labels: troubleshooting, needs triage
+labels: 'troubleshooting, needs triage'

 ---